Published on 28/12/2025

 - Uniformity of Coating: Achieving a consistent coating thickness across all capsules is critical, yet challenging, due to variations in equipment and environmental conditions.

-- Adhesion and Integrity: Ensuring that the coating adheres properly to
+- Adhesion and Integrity: Ensuring that the coating adheres properly to the capsule surface without cracking or peeling is a common formulation challenge.

 Step-by-Step Troubleshooting Guide: